UKHomeOffice/data-transfer/README.rst

 2. The file paths for FolderStorage should be Windows paths, for FTP,sFTP and S3 these can be unix format.

-For FTP, sFTP, and Folder storage ensure paths are absolute without a trailing slash:
+For FTP, sFTP, and Folder storage ensure paths are absolute without a trailing slash /path/to/something
-  /path/to/something

-For S3 the path is used with the URL so can be relative, but without a trailing slash: path/to/something
+For S3 the path is used with the URL so can be relative, but without a trailing slash path/to/something